 Panel Member #1 The results of the testing suggests the measure cannot reliably differentiate performance.
 The split sample test statistic is low against the standard that would differentiate hospitals, the S/N median is low against a standard that would differentiate hospitals.
 (The Adams S/N analysis made a S/N of 0.7 its defacto standard.)
-This is also reflected in the small number of hospitals identified as performing better than or worse than the national rate, approximately 5% of the sample, basically the tails of the distribution, with no evidence that these hospitals would be consistently in the tails across years or split sample.
+This is also reflected in the small number of hospitals identified as performing better than or worse than the national rate.